grig23/primetime.en/help/release-notes/home.md

 ## Enhancements and fixes in PTAI 20.12.1

-The release includes a hotfix to to address intermittent client connectivity issues.
+The release includes a hotfix to address an intermittent client connectivity issues.

 ## Fixes in TVSDK 3.12 Android